 2009-2014 Ford F-150 SuperCab

 In brief: This Crutchfield Research Garage article gives you an overview of your F-150 SuperCab's stock stereo system and your aftermarket upgrade options.
-Use our vehicle selector to find the gear that will fit your truck.
+We'll tell you all about:

 Overview of the Ford F-150 SuperCab